History of the Woods Hole Science Aquarium

 Brief History

 Spencer Baird, the nation’s first U.S. Fish Commissioner, established a research station on Little Harbor in Woods Hole, Massachusetts during the summer of 1871.
-After more than a decade of working from this borrowed space, a permanent marine science laboratory was constructed nearby on Great Harbor by 1885 to continue the work Baird supported, studying the nation’s ocean resources.
+In 1875, a research aquarium was added to the station, and was opened for public tours in the summer.
+A permanent marine science laboratory was constructed nearby on Great Harbor by 1885 to continue the work Baird supported, studying the nation’s ocean resources.
 The descendant of that effort, the Woods Hole Laboratory of NOAA Fisheries’ Northeast Fisheries Science Center, is located on that same ground today.

 The Woods Hole Lab is the origin point for both NOAA’s Fisheries Service and the U.S. Fish and Wildlife Service.
 The laboratory’s Woods Hole Science Aquarium has also persisted since the days of Mr. Baird.
 It continues to maintain as its core collection sea life that can be found in local waters during some part of the year.

-For nearly 150 years, the Woods Hole Science Aquarium has been a stable and valued destination for visitors, students, and researchers drawn to ocean life.
-Like the lab itself, it has withstood flood, fire, three major hurricanes.
+For more than 150 years, the Woods Hole Science Aquarium has been a stable and valued destination for visitors, students, and researchers drawn to ocean life.
+Like the lab itself, it has withstood flood, fire, and three major hurricanes.
 It has served in peacetime and during both world wars, when the laboratory was occupied by the U.S. Navy.
 It continues to serve science and the country today.